 SOL: Solar Energy for Multi-Family Buildings in Lithuania

-The project EUKI SOL – Solar Energy for Multi-Family Buildings in Lithuania identifies and examines relevant areas for applying solar energy (photovoltaic and solar thermal energy) solutions in Lithuanian apartment buildings.
-The main part of the project consists in analysing and describing social and technical issues which need to be addressed in order to introduce and scale up solar energy in the renovation of multi-family buildings in Lithuania.
-During the project, information will be provided to apartment residents and owners and other relevant stakeholders in Lithuania on the potential of solar energy and on how required changes in policy and legislation may be brought about.
+The project “EUKI SOL – Solar Energy for Multi-Family Buildings in Lithuania” identified and examined relevant areas for applying solar energy (photovoltaic and solar thermal energy) solutions in Lithuanian apartment buildings.
+The main part of the project consisted in analysing and describing social and technical issues which need to be addressed in order to introduce and scale up solar energy in the renovation of multi-family buildings in Lithuania.
+During the project, information was provided to apartment residents and owners as well as other relevant stakeholders in Lithuania on the potential of solar energy and on how the required changes in policy and legislation may be brought about.

 The most important result of the project was the report “Solar Energy for Multifamily Houses in Lithuania”, which summarizes the results of the analyses carried out and the policy recommendations derived from them.
 These recommendations were discussed in several dialogue forums with more than 180 political representatives, including the Minister of Energy and the Minister of Environment, as well as other stakeholders.
 Recommendations from the project were also taken up in the reform of the subsidy landscape for climate-friendly renovations, which includes subsidies for the installation of heat pumps, the introduction of a prosumer model, and subsidies for low-income groups.